 The constitution of the Royal Musical Association is governed by three documents:

 The Memorandum and Articles have legal force and may only be amended with the agreement of the Charity Commission.
-The Articles allow the Association to make Rules for its own governance; these can be amended by Council or the membership.
+The Articles allow the Association to make Rules for its own governance, and these can be amended by Council or the membership.
+See Council & Committees for more information about the governance of the RMA.